How to design an airport lounge

 The goal, Loyola says, is to make the dining options so appealing that travelers will come early to give themselves plenty of time to enjoy their meal before take-off.

-At the Star Alliance Lounge at Los Angeles Airport (LAX), you can enjoy your pre-flight glass of champagne on a chic adjoining terrace.
+At the Star Alliance Lounge at Los Angeles Airport (LAX), you can enjoy your pre-flight glass of Champagne on a chic adjoining terrace.

 "[It's] outside and overlooks the Hollywood Hills, and you see the planes," describes Loyola.